Ordered before 4:00 PM = delivered the next business day

 4. Less perspiration : You will suffer less from sweaty hands and night sweats.

-5. Reduce PMS Symptoms : Breast tenderness and other PMS symptoms in particular may be reduced, as the liver enzymes that break down caffeine also help process harmful estrogens.
+5. Reduce PMS Symptoms : Breast tenderness and other PMS symptoms in particular may be reduced because the liver enzymes that break down caffeine also help process harmful estrogens.

-If you continue to experience symptoms, try to avoid coffee altogether.
+If you continue to experience symptoms, try avoiding coffee altogether.

 We have some alternatives in store for you that can keep your energy levels up without disrupting your hormones.